MustBeArt/SlowSoftSerial/README.md

 ## Installation

-Assuming you're already programming a Teensy 3.x board under the Arduino IDE environment,
+Assuming you're already programming a Teensy 3.x or 4.0 board under the Arduino IDE environment,

 * Clone or download this repository